Evidence Based

 What Is a Keto Diet

-• Low carbohydrates: Typically, the diet involves consuming only 20-50 grams of carbohydrates per day, nothing greater than 50 grams of carbohydrates.
+• Low carbohydrates: Consuming only 20-50 grams of carbohydrates per day.

 • High fat: About 70-80% of daily calories come from fats.